The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Dynamical applications: non-compact surfaces

-Of course, this is equivalent to the direct sum of spaces of analytic functions on each of the four neighbourhoods. \item By construction we see that the Banach space is preserved by transfer operators, i.e., ${\mathcal L}_s \colon B \to B$ for any $s \in \mathbb C$ given by~\eqref{OpLs:def}. \item On the Banach space~$B$ we have that~$\mathcal L_s$ is trace class (i.e. in particular, there exists only countable set of non-zero eigenvalues which sum is finite)\footnote{This again follows directly from the work of Grothendieck~\cite{G55},~\cite{G56} and Ruelle~\cite{R76}.}. \item In particular, we can now observe that the following formal identity holds
+Of course, this is equivalent to the direct sum of spaces of analytic functions on each of the four neighbourhoods. \item By construction we see that the Banach space is preserved by transfer operators given by~\eqref{OpLs:def}, i.e., ${\mathcal L}_s \colon B \to B$ for every $s \in \mathbb C$.

-and the right hand side converges to a function analytic on $ \mathbb C$. \item Finally, we have the classical observation: $Z_V(s)=0$ if and only if there exists a function $f\ne0 \in B$ such that $\mathcal L_s f = f$. \end{enumerate}
+\item On the Banach space~$B$ we have that~$\mathcal L_s$ is trace class, in particular, there exists only a countable set of non-zero eigenvalues which sum is finite\footnote{This again follows directly from the works of Grothendieck~\cite{G55},~\cite{G56} and Ruelle~\cite{R76}.}.
+Thus we can write